oracle-quickstart/oke-soa/README.md

 provision_weblogic_operator = true
 # Ingress controller
 provision_traefik = true
+provision_secrets = true
-provision_soa = false
+provision_soa = true

 ## File storage details
 # If the VCN is not provided by this template, the following variables must be provided
 fss_subnet_id = null
 # If the cluster and VCN are not provided by this template,
 fss_source_cidr = "0.0.0.0/0"
+# File Storage mount target Availability Domain index
+ad_number = 2

 ## Credentials
-# Container registry login credentials
+# Input your Container registry login credentials
 container_registry_email    = ""
 container_registry_password = ""

-# SOA Suite domain Admin Console credentials
+# Create SOA Suite domain Admin Console credentials
 soa_domain_admin_username = ""
+# Password must contain 1 Upper, 1 number and be at least 8 characters long
 soa_domain_admin_password = ""

-# Database credentials
+# Create Database credentials
+# Password must be 9 to 30 characters and contain at least 2 uppercase, 2 lowercase, 2 special, and 2 numeric characters.
+# The special characters must be _, #, or -.
 db_sys_password = ""

-# RCU Schema credentials
+# Create RCU Schema credentials
 rcu_prefix = "SOA"
 rcu_username = "rcu"
+# Password must be 9 to 30 characters and contain at least 2 uppercase, 2 lowercase, 2 special, and 2 numeric characters.
+# The special characters must be _, #, or -.
 rcu_password = ""

 # If connecting to an external DB, specify the jdbc_connection_url